Welcome to the last installment in our Email List 101 Series!

 Just like your blog posts, your emails should always be devoted to helping and educating your subscribers.
 By showcasing your expertise and building up trust and connection, you’re positioning yourself to make sales more easily and authentically.

-Here’s how to knock your newsletters – or “broadcasts” – out of the park.
+Here’s how to knock your newsletters – often called “broadcasts” – out of the park.

 1. DO send emails regularly and consistently.